MinnowBoard-org/website/pages/learn-more/learn-more.md

 Turbot.
 You’ll see the MinnowBoard Turbot being used in demos in almost every embedded and IoT focused event in the US and Europe because it is a versatile, low-cost, PC-like capable embedded board.

-### Where can I find other developers?
-MinnowBoard Turbot is supported by an active MinnowBoard.org community.

 ### MinnowBoard Turbot variations
 MinnowBoard Turbot boards combine variations of Dual Core and Quad Core.